 Weekly themes include Law, Politics, Journalism, Business Innovation, United Nations, and Marketing, which are delivered through interactive lectures, case studies, projects and workshops.
 Negotiations, public speaking and debating are key competencies needed in the modern world.
 On this course, students take part in workshops specifically created and adapted to develop these skills.
 Research skills, critical thinking and problem solving are all essential for leadership and these are integrated onto the young leaders programme through case studies.
 In addition, a well balanced weekly activities and excursions are integrated to the course, and students will also be invited to dress up and attend a traditional Oxford University Formal Dinner each week at Wadham College.

 Junior Global Young Leaders Program consists of a well-balanced programme of Young Leader tuition, activities, sports and excursions.
 The structured programme includes:

-- 28 hours of tuition per week, including lectures, seminars, case-studies, workshops and presentations.
+- 28 hours tuition per week, including lectures, seminars, case-studies, workshops and presentations.